uselotus/lotus/README.md

 <br/>

-Lotus is an open-core pricing and billing engine.
-We enable SaaS companies to deploy, monitor, and experiment with custom subscription and complex models like usage-based pricing.
+Lotus is a pricing and billing engine that enables SaaS companies to deploy, monitor, and experiment with custom subscriptions and complex models like usage-based pricing.

 <br/>

-We provide a flexible and modular control panel on top of your existing quote to cash stack that allows you to integrate data from multiple systems to help you figure out the optimal pricing scheme for your products.
+Lotus provides a flexible and modular control panel on top of your existing quote to cash stack that allows you to integrate data from multiple systems to help you figure out the optimal pricing scheme for your products.

 <br/>